-Teri lived in Redondo Beach, California, then her family moved to Wenatchee, Washington.
+Born in Redondo Beach, California, Teri lived the beach life for a few toddler years before her family moved to Wenatchee, Washington.
 After graduating from Central Washington University she began her career as a school librarian and technology coordinator, then became a corporate writer and web manager for a regional medical center.
 She went on to manage communications, news, and social media for a large school district before becoming a novelist.
 Her writing has won literary awards for both fiction and nonfiction.
 She’s a member of the Pacific Northwest Writers Association.

 Teri and her husband live on beautiful Lake Chelan in Washington State.